 We imagine Sagittarius as a rowdy centaur with a bow of arrows, gallivanting all over the world in pursuit of good times and higher knowledge.
 Sagittarius certainly doesn’t want to be tied down, and its love of foreign cultures — any ideas and philosophies that expand its world even further — means we’re dealing with an archetype who has hoes in different area codes.

 Unlike its opposite sign, Gemini, Sagittarius is concerned with more than information, trivia, and data for curiosity’s sake.
 Sagittarius deals in knowledge and beliefs, and it’s especially good at contextualizing Scorpio’s mysteries within a larger framework of higher principles — the “big picture,” as some would call it.
+If you think about it, we can’t really form a system of moral codes or principles without an understanding of humanity’s darkest impulses, so it makes sense that Sagittarius could only come after Scorpio.
+It’s about confronting the shadow, and then figuring out how to live with it in an ethical manner.

 On a metaphysical level, Sagittarius refers to the ongoing expansion of consciousness that’s part and parcel with being alive.
 We’re all moving targets with an appetite for discovery.
 Fortunately, the archer’s arrows have a tendency to meet us where we are.